Varunakulattan

-Varunakulattan (also identified as Khem Nayak or Chem Nayak) was a 17th-century feudal lord and military commander from the Jaffna Kingdom.
+Varunakulattan (also identified as Khem Nayak or Chem Nayak) was a 17th-century general of Tanjore nayak, feudal lord and military commander from the Tanjore Nayak Kingdom.
 He led a rebellion as the military commander of Thanjavur Nayak against the Portuguese in their conquest of the Jaffna kingdom in 1619.
 Although the nominal king was Cankili II, Varunakulattan was described as the king of Karaiyars, and wield the real power in the Jaffna Peninsula.

 Origin theories

 Varunakulattan is known in various letters under names such as Varunakulattan, Chem Nayak and "the King of Careas" as pointed out by scholars such as Chandra de Silva and Rev. Gnananaparakasar.
 The name "Varuna Kulattan" means "he of the clan of Varuna".
 Varuna is the sea god of the Neydal Sangam landscape and the totem of the Karaiyars (maritime martial caste).

 Life

 First appearance

 After the death of Jaffna king Ethirimana Cinkam, three men claimed the throne; Arasakesari the king's brother, Periya Pillai Arachchi a powerful Karaiyar chief and Cankili II the nephew of the king.
 Cankili II killed the other two triggering a local uprising against him.
 Migapulle Arachchi, the son of Periye Pillai Arachchi, with the aid of the Portuguese, raised a revolt against Cankili II and drove him to Kayts in August-September 1618.
 Cankili II sought help from Raghunatha Nayak, the king of Thanjavur Nayak.
 Raghunatha Nayak sent a troop of 5000 men under the command of Varunakulattan who put down the uprising.